-Shower Scrubs: Using fine grain Dead Sea salt or regular sea salt, carrier oil and essential oils in a shower scrub are excellent for increasing circulation, lymphatic drainage; relieving pain and discomfort and exfoliating the skin.
-Add 5 to 10 drops of essential oils to 2 to 3 tablespoons carrier oil, stir and then add blend to ½ cup Dead Sea salt and/or regular sea salt.
+Shower Scrubs: Using fine grain Dead Sea salt or regular sea salt, carrier oil, and essential oils in a shower scrub are excellent for increasing circulation, lymphatic drainage; relieving pain and discomfort, and exfoliating the skin.
+Add 5 to 10 drops of essential oils to 2 to 3 tablespoons carrier oil, stir and then add the blend to ½ cup Dead Sea salt and/or regular sea salt.
 In a dry shower, gently massage your body in long smooth strokes towards the heart (subclavian vein) and then rinse off in the shower.

 When formulating an aromatherapy blend we hope you refer to these easy to follow instructions, because by doing so you are using the power of essential oils in the safest and most beneficial manner.